fleek-network/fleek-network-docs/references/Lightning CLI/frequently-used-commands-for-native-setup.md

 ```

 :::warning
-To prevent any negative impact on the node's reputation, it's advisable to wait until the end of the Epoch (about 24h) before shutting down the node when opting out.
+To prevent any negative impact on the node's reputation, it's advisable to wait until the end of the Epoch (~24h) before shutting down the node when opting out.
 The same applies to nodes that have opted-in but are currently offline.
 :::

 ## Diagnostic tools